KevinITS-site/KevinITS-site.github.io/another-page.md

 FIRST IRI: (b) <https://w3id.org/arco/resource/Agent/f006a78cf246d5b7d73539da8eac78e3> <br>
 SECOND IRI: (c) <https://w3id.org/arco/resource/Lombardia/Agent/5fd98076b40717d5f8162f1580228220>

-At first glance, we notice that the main difference between the two lies in the fact that the second IRI includes 'Lombardia’.
-Therefore, our suspicion is that the second IRI places the Agent Mantegna specifically within the context of the region Lombardy.
+At first glance, we noticed that the main difference between the two lied in the fact that the second IRI includes 'Lombardia’.
+Therefore, our suspicion was that the second IRI places the Agent Mantegna specifically within the context of the region Lombardy.
 This could imply that within the ArCo dataset, there is specific attributes related to Mantegna that pertain to Lombardy, such as artworks located in that region.
-To confirm this hypothesis, we compare the number of cultural properties authored by the first Agent with the number of properties authored by the second one:
+To confirm this hypothesis, we compared the number of cultural properties authored by the first Agent with the number of properties authored by the second one:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX a-cd: <https://w3id.org/arco/ontology/context-description/> <br>